mitesh1612/codefundo-2018/README.md

 - [ ] A simple center to collect all kinds of helps (Donations, Money etc.)
 - [ ] Use weather reports and past incidents (using crowdsourced data) to predict disasters and warnings in nearby areas using Machine Learning.
 - [ ] A platform where one can get reliable information and avoid hoaxes and rumours.
-Here will try to predict whehter the news is fake or not.
+Here we will try to predict whether the news is fake or not using a Machine Learning Based classifier.
 - [ ] Create action plans for deploying resources using optimal resource allocation and distribution with the help of Machine Learning that uses contextual information.
  ---